Parsley is a biennial herb

-Parsley oil, ingested orally can cause severe side effects because
+- Parsley oil, ingested orally can cause severe side effects because

-of the apiole and myisticin constituents.
+of the apiole and myristicin constituents.

-Contraindicated in patients with kidney inflammation or disease.
+- Contraindicated in patients with kidney inflammation or disease.

-Toxicity includes hemolytic anemia, thrombocytopenic purpura,
+- Toxicity includes hemolytic anemia, thrombocytopenic purpura,

 nephrosis, hepatic dysfunction and kidney irritation.
+(Source.

 Natural Medicines.
-Comprehensive Database
+Comprehensive Database)

-Essential oil in the cybermarket.
+- Tinctures, extracts, and essential oil in the cybermarket.